vijayakumarsuraj/UIAutomation/README.md

         .Query(root).UsingTreeWalkerEngine()
         // Query 1.
         .FindChildren().Where()
-        .NameContains("Microsoft Visual Studio").And().TypeIs(ControlType.Window)
+            .NameContains("Microsoft Visual Studio")
+            .And()
+            .TypeIs(ControlType.Window)
         .Select().FirstResult()
             // Continue with another query using the first result of query 1.
-        .Query().UsingTreeWalkerEngine()
+            .Query().UsingDefaultEngine()
             // Query 2
             .FindChildren().Where()
                 .TypeIs(ControlType.TitleBar)
             .Select().FirstResult()
-            // Return the first result of query 2.
+        // Get the underlying automation element of query 2.
         .Element;